Sigtrygg Silkbeard: King of Dublin

 Sigtrygg may have succeeded his paternal half-brother Glúniairn as king of Dublin in 989, but it is just as likely his rival Ivar of Waterford came to power in the city then.
 The Irish annals record little information about Sigtrygg, his family or Dublin during these first five years of his reign.
 Benjamin Hudson claims this was because of the arrival of the future King of Norway, Olaf Tryggvason, who took up residence in Dublin for a few years after marrying Sigtrygg's sister Gytha.
 Tryggvason had met Gytha while raiding along the coasts of the Irish Sea.
-The presence of a powerful Viking leader in Dublin was a deterrent to Irish raids, and Trygvason may have weakened Sigtrygg's foes by plundering them.
+The presence of a powerful Viking leader in Dublin was a deterrent to Irish raids, and Tryggvason may have weakened Sigtrygg's foes by plundering them.

 Hudson argues that Tryggvason's return to Norway in 994 coincided with the temporary expulsion of Sigtrygg from Dublin by his rival Ivar of Waterford.
-Ivar may have already ruled there from 989 until forced out by Sigtrygg in 993.
-Much depends on the interpretation.
-Either way, Sigtrygg was back within a year.
+Ivar may have already ruled there from 989 until forced-out by Sigtrygg in 993; much depends on interpretation.
+Nevertheless, Sigtrygg was back within a year.
 In 995, he and his nephew, Muirchertach Ua Congalaich, attacked the church at Donaghpatrick in County Meath.
 In retaliation, Máel Sechnaill entered Dublin and took the ring of Thor and the sword of Carlus.
 Sigtrygg then attacked Kells and Clonard in 997.
 In 998, Máel Sechnaill and the King of Munster, Brian Boru, forced Sigtrygg to recognise their lordship by giving hostages.

 Sigtrygg realised that Dublin's wealth made him a target, and that his city needed powerful allies and walls.
 The Dublin countryside did not provide sufficient resources for competition against powerful Irish princes.
 Sigtrygg first allied with his maternal uncle, Máel Mórda mac Murchada, King of the Uí Fáeláin of north Leinster.
-In 999, they defeated their cousin the King of Leinster Donnchad mac Domhnaill, and imprisoned him in Dublin.
+In 999, they defeated their cousin, the King of Leinster, Donnchad mac Domhnaill, and imprisoned him in Dublin.